Ultimate Provo Real Estate Investing Guide for 2026

 Average Short-Term Rental Capitalization (Cap) Rates

-Average short-term rental capitalization (cap) levels are largely used by real estate investors to assess the market value of rentals.
-High cap rates show that income-producing assets are accessible in that area for decent prices.
-When investment properties in a region have low cap rates, they usually will cost more.
-You can get the cap rate for potential investment property by dividing the Net Operating Income (NOI) by the Fair Market Value or listing price of the property.
-This presents you a percentage that is the yearly return, or cap rate.
+One metric indicates the value of an investment property as a cash flow asset — average short-term rental capitalization (cap) rate.
+Basically, the less money an investment asset will cost (or is worth), the higher the cap rate will be.
+If investment properties in a region have low cap rates, they generally will cost more.
+You can calculate the cap rate for possible investment property by dividing the Net Operating Income (NOI) by the Fair Market Value or purchase price of the investment property.
+This shows you a ratio that is the per-annum return, or cap rate.

 Local Attractions